Leibniz’s Influence on Kant

 Reason presents compelling arguments for the inevitable nature of every event.
 Reason also presents compelling arguments that the human will can influence the course of nature (KRV A 445/B 473).
 The antinomy is dissolved, Kant now maintains, by recognizing that causal relations must structure outward phenomena.
 Our investigations of nature presuppose that they do, insofar as they are scientific.
 Human agency is not, however, an outward phenomenon, and the assumption of determinism is not required.
 We can view ourselves as machines, responding to the environment in predetermined ways.
 However, we are not compelled to do so, and we are able to regard ourselves as agents who initiate trains of events, and who can resist (not just experience resistance to) the desires, sensations, and impulses driving the bodily machine to certain actions.
 Since we can do so, Kant decides, we should: we need not in that case be driven to or fall into libertinage on the basis of speculative doctrine.
 What reason cannot settle theoretically, she can nevertheless decide on “practical” grounds, i.e., deciding to believe one thing rather than another to preserve satisfaction (by contrast with anxiety and despair), and to give support to our sense that morality is not a figment.
 We ought therefore to conceptualize our possession of free will as an exemption from the laws of nature; the power of “doing and forbearing.”
 (5: 95).

-Kant was perturbed by Hume's criticisms of causal relations in nature, but even more perturbed by the antitheological application Hume made of his causal skepticism in the Dialogues Concerning Natural Religion.
+Kant was perturbed by Hume’s criticisms of causal relations in nature, implying that there were no laws of nature for science to rely on, and by the antitheological application Hume made of his causal skepticism in the Dialogues Concerning Natural Religion.
 [See the entry on Kant and Hume on causality.]
 He sought a third way between the Leibnizian “dogmatic” assumption that the universe is a single mechanical system of deterministically interacting physical parts, designed and set going by God, and the empiricist assumption that causality corresponds to a human feeling of anticipation with respect to some sequence of ideas.
 For scientific purposes, Kant thought, we must represent inorganic nature to ourselves as just such a unified mechanical system.
 The resolve to represent it as such is facilitated (or perhaps dictated?) by our inability to experience a world unstructured by spatial, temporal, and causal relations.
 If Leibniz erred by ascribing to unknown noumena the properties of causal closure belonging to phenomena, Hume erred by being unaware of the inbuilt constraints on our representational capacity.
-But must we represent only inorganic nature — stones, stars, nebulae, planets, billiard balls — as a set of mechanically interacting mechanical systems, or earth's plants and animals as well?
+But must we represent only inorganic nature — stones, stars, nebulae, planets, billiard balls — as a set of mechanically interacting mechanical systems, or earth’s plants and animals as well?
 Leibniz was fully committed to the Cartesian claim that plants and animals are machines, no different in principle from automata built from wood and metal parts; though, impressed by the detail revealed by the early microscope, he described them as infinitely complex machines, “machines in their smallest parts, into infinity” (G 6: 618), another indication of the divine origins of nature.
 Generation and growth were on his view, mechanical processes, for, according to the doctrine of preformation, which he shared with Malebranche, generation is just growth.

 Leibniz was often mistakenly credited in the 18th century with the view that organic nature contained no gaps, i.e., between any two different-looking organisms, another can be found.
 Though such a view might seem consistent with Leibniz’s Principle of Plenitude — that the universe is as full as possible — and his Law of Continuity — his denial that nature makes leaps (GM 6: 240) — it is inconsistent with his view that not everything possible exists, but only what is compossible with other existents, and Leibniz held no such view in any case.
 Kant describes the idea of perfect continuity in any case as mere intellectual prejudice, since observation of nature does not objectively support it.
 However, he allows the “law of the ladder of continuity among creatures” has regulative importance in natural history (KRV A 668/ B 696).